28 Apr Best Air purifiers Under 100

 - No Wi-Fi + Alexa capability

-While the unit isn’t AHAM-rated, it’s CARB-certified.
+While the air purifier isn’t AHAM-rated, it’s CARB-certified.
 To me, any device that sails through California’s scrutiny deserves a little praise.
 California is known for being very particular about what companies can sell within its borders.

-Also, the thing isn’t Energy Star rated.
+Also, this cheap air purifier isn’t Energy Star rated.
 However, the manufacturer’s website states that the device uses only 28 watts per hour.
 That’s relatively low consumption, lower than what a laptop typically uses (about 50 watts).

-Also, it has no air quality sensor, nor is it Wi-Fi enabled.
-However, that might be expected of a device that cheap.
+Also, this air purifier comes without an air quality sensor.
+Plus, it’s not Wi-Fi enabled.
+However, that may be expected of a device that cheap.

 Editor’s Rating: (4 / 5)